Part B : Distance Protection of Transmission Lines

 - To switch the measuring element to correct input quantity, depending upon type of faults, in case of distance relay with single measuring element.

-- Selecting of correct phase for tripping instruction, if single phase auto reclosure is used.
+- Selecting of correct phase for tripping instruction, if single phase auto reclosure is used.- To give non-directional back up to measuring elements.

 - To prepare carrier equipment to receive a possible instruction.